 Gross profit has been and will continue to be affected by various factors, including changes in product mix.
 The margin profile of products within each of our core product categories can vary significantly depending on the operating performance, features and manufacturer of the product.
 Generally, our gross margins on backhaul and access point products are greater than those on our CPE products.
 Because the ratio of CPE to PTP and PMP access points typically increases as network operators build out the density of their networks, increases in follow-on sales to network operators as a percentage of our total sales typically have a downward effect on our overall gross margins.
-Finally, gross margin will also vary as a function of changes in pricing due to competitive pressure, our third-party manufacturing and other production costs and cost of shipping and logistics.
-We expect our gross margins will fluctuate from period to period depending on the interplay of these various factors.
+Finally, gross margin will also vary as a function of changes in pricing due to competitive pressure, our third-party manufacturing and other production costs, cost of shipping and logistics, provision for excess and obsolete inventory and other factors.
+We expect our gross margins will fluctuate from period depending on the interplay of these various factors.